MU Health Care’s Children’s Therapy team treats a variety of conditions.

 Speech apraxia: It is a disorder in which children have trouble saying words, sounds and syllables because of difficulty connecting speech messages from the brain to the mouth.
 Children might not be able to move their lips or tongue to the right place to say sounds, even though their muscles are not weak.

 Spina bifida: This is a birth defect in which the spinal cord does not develop correctly.
-In myelomeningocele, the spinal cord does not close properly.
+In myelomeningocele, a type of spina bifida, the spinal cord does not close properly.
 These defects can result in damage to the spinal cord and surrounding nerves, which affects motor function.

 Torticollis: This condition causes the neck muscles to contract in a way that causes a child’s head to turn to one side.
 If torticollis remains untreated, it can lead to asymmetrical development of motor skills.